Tragic faces of the deadly US flu outbreak

 Kira Molina, 15

-When Kira Molina started showing symptoms of the flu, her parents immediately drove her to a nearby clinic in Newnan, Ga.
+When Kira Molina started showing symptoms of the flu, her parents immediately drove her to a nearby clinic in Newnan, Georgia

 Doctors said Molina's flu tests came back negative.